pennz/pennz.github.io/tools/git.md

 - `git rebase` and `git reflog` if you ever found you rebased away a committed changes, you can use git reflog to find it
-- keep it clean: `git branch --merged` to get the list of merged branches.
+- keep it clean
+	`git branch --merged` to get the list of merged branches.
 Then you can clean it up

 # Version history
 - v1 20200720 draft